dcgerard/updog/README.md

 Updog provides a suite of methods for genotyping polyploids from next-generation sequencing (NGS) data.
-It does this while accounting for many common features of NGS data: allelic bias, overdispersion, sequencing error, and (possibly) outlying observations.
+It does this while accounting for many common features of NGS data: allele bias, overdispersion, sequencing error, and (possibly) outlying observations.
 It is named updog for “Using Parental Data for Offspring Genotyping” because we originally developed the method for full-sib populations, but it works